4th-earth/site-fourth-earth/site-raw/content.md

 Players personify one or more Characters who interact with the Setting and other Characters.
 Interactions:

-- MUST be assigned a [Difficulty Rating](),
+- MUST be assigned a [Difficulty Rating](#difficulty-rating) and
-- MAY target a non-health [Life Battery](), if applicable.
+- MAY target a non-health [Life Battery](#life-batteries), if applicable.

-The Player for the Character MAY create a [Dice Pool]()based on the Difficulty Rating, where the number of dice in the pool MAY be less than or equal to the number of applicable [Proficiency Ranks]() available to the Character.
+The Player for the Character MAY create a [Dice Pool](#dice-pools)based on the Difficulty Rating, where the number of dice in the pool MAY be less than or equal to the number of applicable [Proficiency Ranks](#proficiency-ranks) available to the Character.

+We RECOMMEND Players use standard polyhedral dice; specifically:

+- 4-sided,
+- 6-sided,
+- 8-sided,
+- 10-sided, and
+- 12-sided.

 4th Earth RAW is created with following values in mind: